tsailiming/openshift-ai-bootstrap/README.md

   namespace: demo
 ```

-* Chat with the model.
-Access it via the route:
+* Chat with the model using the route

 ```bash
 $ echo "https://$(oc get route open-webui -o jsonpath='{.spec.host}')"